Associate Director, International Student & Scholar Services

-Assume responsibility for the office in the director's absence
+Assumes responsibility for the office in the director's absence.

-Analyze and make recommendations regarding government rules and trends affecting Emory’s international students and scholars
+Analyzes and makes recommendations regarding U.S. government rules and trends affecting Emory's international students and scholars/employees.

-Advise international students, scholars, faculty, administrators, and staff regarding federal immigration and employment regulations, as well as Emory resources.
+Advises international students, scholars, faculty, and researchers regarding immigration and employment regulations, as well as Emory policies and resources.

 Represents Emory University in petitions, applications and/or communications with federal, state, and local agencies, including but not limited to the Department of Homeland Security, Department of Labor, Department of State, Georgia Department of Driver Services, and Social Security Administration, etc.

-Create, develop, and implement services, workshops, and programming for international students, scholars, employees, and hiring/hosting departments
+Creates, develops, and implements services, workshops, and programming for international students, scholars, employees, and hiring/hosting departments.

-Work in cooperation with other units to coordinate support for international students and scholars
+Works in cooperation with other units to coordinate support for international students and scholars.

-Work with academic departments and other units at the university to support projects relevant to institutional internationalization and global strategy
+Collaborates with academic departments and other units at the university to support projects relevant to institutional internationalization and global strategy.

 Emory University, recognized internationally for its outstanding liberal arts colleges, graduate and professional schools, and one of the Southeast's leading health care systems, is located on a beautiful, leafy campus in Atlanta, Georgia's historic Druid Hills suburb.